-Single Sign-On (SSO) is the technology that allows an authenticated (signed on) user to access other domain services without re-authentication.
-Applied to the Remote Desktop Service, SSO allows a user logged on to the domain computer not to re-enter account credentials (username and password) when connecting to the RDS servers or launching published RemoteApps.
+Single Sign-On (SSO) allows an authenticated (signed-on) user to access other domain services without having to re-authenticate (re-entering a password) and without using saved credentials (including RDP).
+SSO can be used when connecting to Remote Desktop Services (terminal) servers.
+This prevents a user logged on to a domain computer from entering their account name and password multiple times in the RDP client window when connecting to different RDS hosts or running published RemoteApps.

 System requirements:

-- The Connection Broker server and all RDS servers must be running Windows Server 2012 or later;
+- The Connection Broker server and all RDS hosts must be running Windows Server 2012 or newer;

-- SSO works only in the domain environment: Active Directory user accounts must be used, the RDS servers and user’s workstations must be included in the AD domain;
+- SSO works only in the domain environment: Active Directory user accounts must be used, the RDS servers and user’s workstations must be joined to the same AD domain;

-- The RDP 8.0 or later must be used on the rdp clients (it won’t be possible to install this version of the RDP client in Windows XP);
+- The RDP 8.0 or later must be used on the RDP clients;

 - SSO works only with password authentication (smart cards are not supported);

-The procedure of Single Sign-On configuration consists of the following steps:
+The single sign-on setup process consists of the following steps:

 - You need to issue and assign an SSL certificate on RD Gateway, RD Web, and RD Connection Broker servers;

-- Web SSO has to be enabled on RDWeb server;
+- Web SSO has to be enabled on the RDWeb server;

-- The certificate thumbprint has to be added to the trusted .rdp publishers using GPO.
+- Add the RDS certificate thumbprint to the trusted .rdp publishers using GPO.

-Firstly, you need to issue and assign an SSL certificate.
-In the EKU (Enhanced Key Usage) certificate property, the Server Authentication identifier must be present.
-We won’t describe the procedure of obtaining the SSL certificate since it goes beyond the scope of this article (you can generate a self-signed SSL certificate yourself, but you will have to deploy it to the trusted cert on all clients using the group policy).
+First, you need to issue and assign an SSL certificate to your RDS deployment.
+The certificate’s Enhanced Key Usage (EKU) must contain the Server Authentication identifier.
+The procedure for obtaining an SSL certificate for RDS deployment is not covered.
+This is outside the scope of this article (you can generate a self-signed SSL certificate yourself, but you will have to deploy it to the trusted cert on all clients using the group policy).

 The certificate is assigned in the Certificates section of RDS Deployment properties.